ncarandini/AvdList/README.md

 - The `<emulator_name>.ini` file
 - The `<emulator_name>` folder

-Let's see if we can do something useful.
+Let's see if we can do something useful of it.